How to Transfer Personal Balance to a Business Credit Card

 Things To Be Aware Of

-There are several things to be aware of when transferring a personal credit card balance to a business credit card.
-The most important considerations include interest rates, fees, and promotional offers.
+The most important considerations here include interest rates, fees, and promotional offers.

 First, consider the interest rate and how this will affect your business.
 Higher-spending businesses can sometimes negotiate lower interest rates on their business credit cards, so it's worth checking with your lender if this is an option.
 Additionally, make sure that the balance transfer fees don’t exceed the potential savings you may realize by switching to a new card.